 Peace River Seafood Gator Gumbo Recipe:

 A good gumbo always starts with a great roux and this one uses whole wheat flour as the base.
-This recipe makes a serving for 10-15 people.
+This alligator gumbo recipe makes a serving for 10-15 people.
+All gumbo recipes are essentially built around the concept of slow cooking so that you can allow the flavors to merge and create that legendary flavor that you crave.
+So with this gumbo recipe, feel free to use a big traditional cooking pot on the stove or use a slow cooker instead.

 - 1 cup unsalted butter